yogami/AIVoiceTranslator/docs/DATABASE_ARCHITECTURE.md

         ```bash
         npm run db:migrations:apply:test
         ```

+3.  **Storage Configuration:**
+    The system automatically uses DatabaseStorage via `server/storage.ts` when DATABASE_URL is configured.
+The storage factory creates appropriate storage instances based on environment.

+4.  **Start Application:**
+    ```bash
+    npm run dev
+    ```

+    The application will connect to PostgreSQL and initialize default languages automatically.

 3.  **Switch `storage.ts` (if not already done):**
     Ensure `server/storage.ts` is configured to use `DatabaseStorage` when `STORAGE_TYPE=database`.
 (The current implementation in `storage.ts` should handle this based on `process.env.STORAGE_TYPE`).